gilbarbara/hooks/docs/useUpdate.md

 # useUpdate

-Returns a function that re-renders the component when called.
+Provides a function to manually trigger a re-render of the component.
+This hook is useful for scenarios where a component needs to re-render without directly changing its state.

+> Use this hook for re-rendering only.
+For managing data, use proper state management tools.

 ## Usage